Sharon-iguazio/mlrun/hack/local/README.md

 When the execution completes &mdash;

-- Open Jupyter Notebook on port 8888 and run the code in the **examples/mlrun_basics.ipynb** notebook.
+- Open Jupyter Notebook on port 8888 and run the code in the [**examples/mlrun_basics.ipynb**](/examples/mlrun_basics.ipynb) notebook.
 - Use the MLRun dashboard on port 4000.

 <a id="k8s-cluster"></a>
 ## Install MLRun on a Kubernetes Cluster

-Perform the following steps to install and run MLRun on a Kubernetes cluster:
+Perform the following steps to install and run MLRun on a Kubernetes cluster.
+> **Note:** The outlined procedure allows using the local, job, and Dask runtimes.
+> To use the MPIJob (Horovod) or Spark runtimes, you need to install additional custom resource definitions (CRDs).

 - [Install shared volume storage (an NFS server provisioner)](#k8s-install-a-shared-volume-storage)
 - [Install the MLRun API and dashboard (UI) services](#k8s-install-mlrun-api-n-ui-services)

-> **Note:** The outlined procedure allows using the local, job, and Dask runtimes.
-> To use the MPIJob (Horovod) or Spark runtimes, you need to install additional custom resource definitions (CRDs).

 <a id="k8s-install-a-shared-volume-storage"></a>
 ### Install Shared Volume Storage (an NFS Server Provisioner)